Ceremonial Koicha Matcha - Mukashi Katari

 More specifically, it has to do with how tencha is grown.
 Tencha is the name given to tea leaves that spend the last, and most important, part of their growth cycle in shade.
 This develops the amino acid content of the plant until harvest.
 If it gets sunlight, those coveted amino acids that we’re after get converted, via photosynthesis, into catechins, a process that changes the taste from sweet and mild to bitter and grassy.

-Tencha can, and does, grow using organic methods and provides a high quality matcha.
-However, it does not to have the umami (flavor) needed for koicha.
+Tencha can, and does, grow using organic methods and provides high-quality matcha.
+However, it does not have the umami (flavor) needed for koicha.

 Needless to say, we will switch to total organic fertilizers in a heartbeat when it becomes clear that they begin to deliver koicha quality matcha.